 • reduce belly discomfort caused by irregular bowel movements and constipation

 • improve some immune system responses, stool consistency, bowel movements, and the concentration of healthful bacteria in the colon and vagina However, these benefits are only temporary as the bacteria in the probiotics stop growing in the colon or vagina soon after a person stops taking the probiotic product.
-Permanent changes to a more healthful colony of gut bacteria appear to occur only when you make permanent changes to your diet.
-The probiotic supplements studied in this review included live healthful bacteria packaged in capsules, powders and liquids or those found in live-culture fermented foods such as yogurt or keffir.
+Permanent changes to a more healthful colony of gut bacteria appear to occur only when people make permanent changes to their diets.
+The probiotic supplements studied in this review included live healthful bacteria packaged in capsules, powders and liquids or those found in live-culture fermented foods such as yogurt or kefir.

-Probiotics are Worthless with an Unhealthful Lifestyle Since bacteria in your colon eat the same food that you do, the best way to grow healthful bacteria is to eat a diet with lots of the foods that encourage the growth of healthful bacteria.
+Probiotics are Worthless with an Unhealthful Lifestyle This new study from Washington University suggests how quickly an unhealthful diet may cause changes in your gut bacteria.
+Since healthful bacteria in your colon eat the same food that you do, the best way to grow healthful bacteria is to eat a diet with lots of the foods that encourage the growth of healthful bacteria.
 Soluble fiber in plants now appears to be the most effective way to grow healthful bacteria in your colon, prevent disease and prolong your life.
-See The More Vegetables, The Better The number of harmful colon bacteria increases with certain harmful lifestyle factors such as:
+See The More Vegetables, The Better.
+The number of harmful colon bacteria increases with certain harmful lifestyle factors such as:

 • not eating lots of vegetables and fruits

-• eating foods with added sugars and other refined carbohydrates
+• eating a lot of pro-inflammatory foods (such as meats, foods with added sugars, sugared drinks and other refined carbohydrates)

 • drinking alcohol